$0 Quebec Adoption Quick-Start Checklist

 Once your assessment is approved, your file enters the DPJ's adoption registry.

 In the standard adoption bank, you wait to be matched with a child who already has a court-issued déclaration d'admissibilité à l'adoption (declaration of adoption eligibility).
-Infants are rare in this system; the wait for a young child can be 5 to 10 years.
+Infants are rare in this system, and timing varies substantially by region.

 In the Banque mixte, you accept a foster placement of a child who has not yet been declared eligible for adoption but has a high probability of becoming so.
 If the child is eventually declared eligible, your family has priority to adopt.
 The Banque mixte is faster in practice, but you must be prepared for the possibility that the child's biological family situation resolves and the child returns home.